qouteall/qouteall-blog/blog/2025/Traps to Developers.md

     - Aliasing means multiple pointers point to the same place in memory.
     - Strict aliasing rule: If there are two pointers with type `A*` and `B*`, then compiler assumes two pointer can never equal.
 If they equal, it's undefined behavior.
 Except in two cases: 1. `A` and `B` has subtyping relation 2. converting pointer to byte pointer (`char*`, `unsigned char*` or `std::byte*`) (the reverse does not apply).
     - Pointer provenance.
 Two pointers from two different provenances are treated as never alias.
 If their address equals, it's undefined behavior.
 [See also](https://www.ralfj.de/blog/2020/12/14/provenance.html)
-  - Unaligned memory access is undefined behavior.
 - Alignment.
   - For example, 64-bit integer's address need to be disivible by 8.
 In ARM, accessing memory in unaligned way can cause crash.
+  - Unaligned memory access is undefined behavior.
-  - Directly treating a part of byte buffer as a struct may cause alignment issue.
+  - Directly treating a part of byte buffer as a struct is undefined behavior.
+Not only due to alignment, but also due to object lifetime not yet started [^start_object_lifetime].
   - Alignment can cause padding in struct that waste space.
   - Some SIMD instructions only work with aligned data.
 For example, AVX instructions usually require 32-byte alignment.

+[^start_object_lifetime]: Directly treating existing binary data as struct is undefined behavior because the object lifetime hasn't started.
+But using `memcpy` to initialize a struct is fine.

 ### Python